madvay/android-analysis-tools/README.md

  --allocator=<filter>  - STE at the top of the stack trace

+ --allocatorClass=<filter>
+                       - Class of STE at the top of the stack trace

+ --allocatorMethod=<filter>
+                       - "class.method" of STE at the top of the stack trace

  Matches attributes via a filter spec, [<comparison>:]<rhs> where comparison is one of:
      eq  - lhs == rhs, default comparison when none specified